yudanta/yudanta/README.md

 }
 ```

+Currently I and my Friend (repapheng) are developing simple Indonesian NLP API backend as our weekend project under SemeruAI (our lab).
+Current progress can be seen here: https://fuse-id-nlp.herokuapp.com/docs

 🔭 I’m currently looking for new opportunity in machine learning, natural language processing and backend engineering. <br>
 📫 Ping me at @akuyudanta (Twitter).